mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 ## Ad-hoc fuzzing in a dev shell

-Okay, I've compiled xpdf using honggfuzz's compiler, but now I want to get to the fun stuff.
+I've compiled xpdf using honggfuzz's compiler, but now I want to get to the fun stuff.

 I could set up an elegant command for kicking off fuzzing within my Nix flake, but at this point, I just want to get my hands dirty and start messing around as quickly as possible.
 To do that, I create a Nix dev shell with all of my tools available.